indutny/blog/posts/a.deoptimize-me-not.md

 0x7fff5fbff3a0: [top + 0] <- 0x341ad2004121 ; rax 0x341ad2004121 <undefined>
 ```

 Arrows here indicate the direction of movement.
-Output frame of the unoptimized
+The output frame of the
-code is on the left side, and on the right side - optimized code's values.
+unoptimized code is on the left side, and on the right side - optimized code's
+values.

 The mentioned frame is an on-stack structure used for storing the caller address
 (to make `return` statements work), caller's frame address, and sometimes some